maxdemarzi/node_gap/README.md

 2. Copy target/node_gap-1.0-SNAPSHOT.jar to the plugins/ directory of your Neo4j server.

-3. Configure Neo4j by adding a line to conf/neo4j-server.properties:
+3a.
+Configure Neo4j by adding a line to conf/neo4j-server.properties on versions < 3.0:

         org.neo4j.server.thirdparty_jaxrs_classes=com.maxdemarzi=/v1

+3b.
+Configure Neo4j by adding a line to conf/neo4j.conf on version >= 3.0:

+        dbms.unmanaged_extension_classes=com.maxdemarzi=/v1

 4. Download and copy additional jar to the plugins/ directory of your Neo4j server.